top of page

 First off, there is no need to panic.

-If you have gastrointestinal symptoms that are persisting or worsening, do not hesitate to contact your health care provider.
+If you have gastrointestinal symptoms that are persisting or worsening, do not hesitate to contact your healthcare provider.

 Otherwise, hand-washing, maintaining strict hygiene, social distancing, and wearing a mask when you go out are the cornerstone elements of preventing the spread of COVID.